 The error logs were a bit bloated today and I saw that it was an error to the PICKLES

 Dynamic class that handles minifying resources throwing an exception about the missing waypoints.js file.
 I fixed the code and pushed it out and the user was able to verify that it was working again.
 Incidentally, when I originally encountered the error there was nothing abnormal with the error log, can’t really explain that one unfortunately.

 What’s quite interesting is that I log PHP errors in production and never display them to the user.
-In the instance of an exception, the code will terminate but the placement of the script tags was at the bottom of the page so there was nothing noticable when the exception was hit aside from the log entries.
-No browser or system I tried (Chrome, Firefox, Safari, IE 10 & 11 on OSX, Windows 7 and 8 and iOS) gave any indication that the page coudn’t be loaded aside from WP8.
+In the instance of an exception, the code will terminate but the placement of the script tags was at the bottom of the page so there was nothing noticeable when the exception was hit aside from the log entries.
+No browser or system I tried (Chrome, Firefox, Safari, IE 10 & 11 on OSX, Windows 7 and 8 and iOS) gave any indication that the page couldn’t be loaded aside from WP8.
 Unsure the exact mechanisms behind it, but it seems as if the exception being thrown was terminating the page load in such a way that told WP8 that the page failed to load and hence the aggressive error message.

 Microsoft quirks aren’t going away any time soon so this all begs the question, how do I detect this in the future?
 My thought is getting a bit more aggressive with New Relic’s alerts in regard to the error rate.
-I’ve been working towards having absolutely no errors in my PHP code (I fall into “happy path” coding just as much as the next guy ;) so anything over 0% error rate should be throwing an error.
-There’s also a good chance that I’ll roll a small shell script to check the log file periodically and send me an email if the numebr of new errors is more than a certain threshold.
+I’ve been working towards having absolutely no errors in my PHP code (I fall into “happy path” coding just as much as the next guy 😉 so anything over 0% error rate should be throwing an error.
+There’s also a good chance that I’ll roll a small shell script to check the log file periodically and send me an email if the number of new errors is more than a certain threshold.

 Anyone else out there run into something like this with Windows Phone 8?
 Would love to hear about, comment below!